 Primary tracheal cancers may present with signs and symptoms of upper airway obstruction (dyspnea, stridor, and wheezing), cough and hemoptysis from mucosal irritation, or symptoms related to invasion of adjacent structures and lead to dysphagia or hoarseness due to recurrent nerve palsy.
 Squamous cell carcinoma usually presents with hemoptysis and is diagnosed within four to six months of symptoms onset, while adenoid cystic carcinoma is slowly growing and presents with dyspnea and wheezing.

 Several factors play a role in missed and delayed diagnosis.
-First, the non-specific symptoms like a cough, hemoptysis, dyspnea, and wheezes are also present in more common diseases like COPD, asthma, bronchitis or other infections.
-Second, the tracheal lumen is usually large with a significant reservoir, and symptoms of obstruction do not occur until the mass occupies more than 50 to 75% of lumen diameter.
+First, non-specific symptoms like a cough, hemoptysis, dyspnea, and wheezes are also present in more common diseases like chronic obstructive pulmonary disease (COPD), asthma, bronchitis, or other infections.
+Second, the tracheal lumen is usually large with a significant reservoir, and symptoms of obstruction do not occur until the mass occupies more than 50 to 75% of the lumen diameter.
 Third, adenoid cystic cancer and other benign tumors grow slowly, and symptoms progress slowly over a period of months or years.

 A high index of suspicion for tracheal cancer should be raised when respiratory symptoms are not responding to medical therapy.